hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

          man  [-acdfFhkKtwW]  [--path]  [-m system] [-p string] [-C config_file] [...]

-For the navigation within a manpage see the chapter regarding less below.
+For the navigation within a :index:`man <man>`-page see the chapter regarding less below.

 .. note:: The behaviour of man is dependent of the $PAGER environment variable